DavidVorick/CodeCommit/UserSpecification.md

 status' and 'git diff' to easily see the full list of changes before accepting and/or committing them.

+The parser should do a verification pass before making any file modifications.
+If any part of the response attempts to modify a disallowed file, then no files should be updated on disk at all.

 ### Running the Build

 After parsing the response and making local changes, the code-commit binary